SensorsINI/joker-network/README.md

 ```

 ### pyaer
-pyaer needs libcaer.
+pyaer needs https://github.com/inivation/libcaer.
 Clone it, then follow instructions in its README to install libcaer.